What is the registration process?

 Your equipment and approach

 Initially, you may wish to list at a slightly lower price until you can build up a reputation.
-The lower your price, the faster your calendar will fill up.
+The lower your price, the faster your timeline will fill up.